open-alchemy/Package/index/README.md

 1. use `open-alchemy.package-security` to compare the `secret_key_hash`
    retrieved from the database and calculated based on the received `secret_key`,
-1. return unauthorized of the comparison fails and
+1. return unauthorized of the comparison fails,
+1. if it is a list request, retrieve the versions of the requested spec from the database, construct the response and return it and
-1. calculate and return the object key/ path to list keys for based on the request.
+1. rewrite the request path to include `sub`.